envytools/envytools/hwdocs/pm/nv01-clock.rst

 Introduction
 ============

-NV01:NV40 chipsets have the following clocks:
+NV01:NV40 GPUs have the following clocks:

 - core clock [NVPLL]: used to clock the graphics engine - on NV04+ cards only
 - memory clock [MPLL]: used to clock memory and, before NV04, the graphics